 Build a site

-In ArcGIS Hub, initiatives are organized by building a site and embedding other elements such as maps, apps, surveys, and more.
-You'll combine several different components to create an engaging website around the park improvement initiative.
+In ArcGIS Hub, you build a site and embed other elements such as maps, apps, surveys, and more into it.
+You'll combine several different components to create an engaging website around park improvement.

-You'll start by creating an initiative, which will automatically generate a site that you can edit and populate.
+You'll start by creating a site that you can edit and populate.
 ArcGIS Hub includes drag-and-drop functionality for different website components and allows you to edit the HTML code for further customization.

 1. Sign in to your ArcGIS organizational account.